 (d) Company tax

-The rate of tax payable by a company is now determined by reference to their classification as a small business or otherwise.
-The corporate tax rate is 30% for all companies that are not small business entities.
+The rate of tax payable by a company is now determined by reference to its classification as a "base rate entity" or otherwise.

+The corporate tax rate is 30% for all companies that are not base rate entities.